 When fully cooked, the shad roe will be firm, gray-brown throughout, and often with a slightly golden surface if you've sautéed it.
 Its interior texture will be creamy and smooth.
 The cooked roe is often served in 1/2-inch bias-cut slices.

-If you piece the sacs and remove the eggs to perhaps add to scrambled eggs (a nice thing to do), you may discover that if the eggs are directly exposed to heat, they can become tough and gritty.
+If you pierce the sacs and remove the eggs to perhaps add to scrambled eggs (a nice thing to do), you may discover that if the eggs are directly exposed to heat, they can become tough and gritty.
 Thus the preference to cook the sacs intact.

 A few years ago The New York Times did a piece about shad roe that included two recipes.
 We've included a link below.